Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: The Bilevel Optimization Approach

-For a given trip $r$, the follower problem \eqref{eq:lowerLevelProblem} minimizes the lexicographic objective function $\langle d^r, f^r \rangle$, where $d^r$ represents the cost and inconvenience of trip $r$ and $f^r$ breaks potential ties by returning a most convenient route for the rider of trip $r$.
-Observe that this choice is aligned with the travel choice model.
+For a given trip $r$, the follower problem \eqref{eq:lowerLevelProblem} minimizes the lexicographic objective function $\langle b^r, f^r \rangle$, where $b^r$ represents the cost and inconvenience of trip $r$ and $f^r$ breaks potential ties by returning a most convenient route for the rider of trip $r$.
+Observe that this latter objective is aligned with the travel choice model.
 Constraint \eqref{eq:minFlowConstraint} enforces flow conservation for the bus and shuttle legs used in trip $r$.
 Constraint \eqref{eq:openFacilityOnlyAvailable} ensures that the route only considers open bus legs.
+Note that sub-objective $b^r$ contains sub-objective $f^r$ multiplied by $\theta$, and the lexicographic objective breaks ties by choosing the optimal value of $b^r$ with the smallest value of $f^r$.

 \begin{prop} For any $\bold{z} \in \{0,1\}^{|H| \times |H|}$, a lexicographic minimizer of problem \eqref{eq:lowerLevelProblem} exists and the lexicographic minimum is unique. \end{prop}

 This proposition follows because the feasible space of a follower subproblem is not empty, since there is always a direct shuttle route from $or^r$ to $de^r$.
 Moreover, each component of the objective is bounded from below.